ivoronin/datestamp/README.md

 Microsoft Visual Studio 2013 for Windows Desktop

 ## Installation
-Copy "Date Stamp.exe" and "Date Stamp.exe.config" to a directory of your choice, then run:
+Copy *Date Stamp.exe* and *Date Stamp.exe.config* to a directory of your choice, then run:
 ```
 Date Stamp.exe /install
 ```